I'd love to decide on my career as well as salary myself if possible.

 Despite feeling uncomfortable with the idea of attending the party, the chance of taking on a new adventure persuades you.
 With a certain amount of anxiety, you go to the party.
 While trying to remain on the background, you talk with people that you only know by face while considerably enjoying the background music.
 You are quite fond of the interior of the living room but find the chandeliers rather distasteful.
 These are details you pay attention to.

 10 people from your surroundings you feel indifferent to.

 100 people in Africa whom you do not know and never will.

-You round up some of the local heavy-hitters by handing out pamphlets which promise a handsome reward of $1,000 to those that attend to a gathering on your basement two weeks after you first suspect your co-workers/classmates of gossiping.
+You round up some of the local heavy-hitters by handing out pamphlets that promise a handsome reward of $1,000 to those that attend a gathering in your basement two weeks after you first suspect your co-workers/classmates of gossiping.
 You lock them in and using the speaker set you installed months before you indoctrinate them for a week without a break.
-Together with these (wo)men you spend the remainder of your life renovating schools and play yards, only to discover at your deathbed you had rather spent your life pursuing your true love: electro engineering.
+Together with these (wo)men, you spend the remainder of your life renovating schools and play yards, only to discover at your deathbed you had rather spent your life pursuing your true love: electro engineering.

 Watching videos about the Holocaust for a prolonged period would make me upset.

 I would feel uncomfortable if stray cats would follow me everywhere, especially in social situations.

 A clean workplace and a stress-free environment would really benefit me mentally!